SiggyF/ais-shader/README.md

 - **Scalable Processing**: Built with [Dask](https://dask.org/) and [Datashader](https://datashader.org/) to handle datasets larger than memory.
 - **Seamless Tiling**: Calculates a global maximum across all tiles to ensure consistent color scaling and eliminate edge artifacts.
-- **Smart Transparency**: Custom "Electric Blue" colormap with gradual alpha transparency for low-density areas.
+- **Smart Transparency**: Automatically adapts **any colormap** (e.g., Crameri Oslo) to be gradually transparent in low-density areas.
-- **Full Pyramid**: Generates Zoom levels 0-7, allowing for smooth zooming from global view to details.
+- **Flexible Pyramid**: Generates any range of zoom levels (e.g., 0-14), allowing for smooth zooming from global view to meter-scale details.
+For example, processing Zoom 14 on 200 nodes takes ~1.25 hours and produces ~56 GB of **compressed** data.
+This represents a total image size of approximately **16.7 million x 16.7 million pixels** (280 Terapixels).
 - **Robust Format**: Uses Zarr for intermediate storage to handle multi-dimensional categorical data efficiently.
 - **Dual Formats**: Exports both **PNG** (for display) and **Cloud Optimized GeoTIFF (COG)** (for analysis).
 - **Anti-Aliasing**: Renders tracks as smooth lines (`LineString`) with anti-aliasing.